hello, we are the essex blades swimming & water polo club

 Women's 1st Water Polo - BUCS South East 1A

-Swimming Team competes anually at BUCS Long Course and Short Course events.
+Swimming Team competes annually at BUCS Long Course and Short Course events, as well as regional events.

 Essex Blades Bronze Standard Club - 2016/17